oliviergauthier/xam-gradle-plugins/README.md

 **Notes :**
 * By default, use first solution file found in project folder
-* in packages.*.assemblies.target.includes, you can specify assembly path or csproj name references in solution.
-Plugin will resolve assemblies of project
+* In dsl : `packages.*.assemblies.target.includes` , you can specify assembly path or csproj name references in solution.
+The plugin will resolve assemblies of project

 ### Minimum requirement